That’s a wrap! Vitality helps parkrun smash walking record in historic weekend

 You can read more on the benefits of walking and how to get set up with parkrun, visit our Community page on our website: Let's Walk | parkwalk | Vitality

-More picture from parkwalk with Ellie Simmonds
+More pictures from parkwalk with Ellie Simmonds

 Behind the scenes with Heather Knight at parkwalk